liesware/coherence/README.md

 argon2.py  block.py  cmac.py  dh.py  dsa.py  ecc.py  hash.py  hmac.py  ntru.py  poly1305.py  qtesla.py  rand.py  rsa.py  stream.py
 vmac.py

 The code is very simple and with basic programming knowledge you should be able to understand it.
+You only need to understand python tcp sockets and json format.

+* You can use your favorite language, we are using python only for illustrative examples.

 ## Test
 on ~/coherence02/